IFRCGo/go-web-app/README.md

 ```
 .
-├── patches/ (Directory to store patches to any of the external dependencies)
+├── patches/ (Patches to any of the external dependencies)
-├── public/ (Directory to store content that needs to be copied during build)
+├── public/ (Content that needs to be copied during build)
-├── scripts/ (Directory to store scripts used during builds)
+├── scripts/ (Scripts used during builds)
-├── generated/ (Directory to store generated files: eg. Typescript Definitions)
+├── generated/ (Generated files: eg. Typescript Definitions)
 ├── index.html (Base html file)
 └── src/
     ├── App/
     │   ├── Auth.tsx (Defines page redirections wrt user authentication)
     │   ├── index.tsx (Defines providers: eg. Auth, Route, Request, Alert)
     │   └── routes.tsx (Defines routes for the pages)
-    ├── assets/ (Directory to store images, icons)
+    ├── assets/ (images, icons)
-    ├── components/ (Directory to store components from GO UI)
+    ├── components/ (Components from GO UI)
-    │   ├── domain/ (Directory to store components that are specific to a domain)
+    │   ├── domain/ (Components that are specific to a domain)
-    │   └── parked/ (Directory to store components that are not used yet)
+    │   └── parked/ (Components that are not used yet)
     ├── config.ts (Defines configurations read from environment variables)
     ├── contexts/ (Custom contexts)
-    ├── declarations/ (Directory to store type declarations for external libraries)
+    ├── declarations/ (Type declarations for external libraries)
-    ├── hooks (Directory to store hooks)
+    ├── hooks (React Hooks)
-    │   └── domain/ (Diretory to store hooks that are specific to a domain)
+    │   └── domain/ (Hooks that are specific to a domain)
     ├── index.tsx (Initializes React)
-    ├── utils (Directory to store utility functions)
+    ├── utils (Utility functions)
-    │   └── domain/ (Directory to store utility functions that are specific to a domain)
+    │   └── domain/ (Utility functions that are specific to a domain)
     └── views/ (Pages that we can navigate on the platform)
         └── RootLayout/
             └── index.tsx (Defines root layout and requests fetched for DomainContext)
 ```

 ## TODO

 - [ ] Roadmap
 - [ ] Contributing
 - [ ] License